ckanz/us-congress-members-bills-force-cluster/data-vis-chechlist.md

 ### Why?

-  1. **Purpose**: Keep track on members of the US house and senate.
+  1. **Purpose**: Keep track on Californian members of the US house and senate.
   2. **Insight**:
   * voting patterns
   * statements
   * travel expenses
   3. **Action**:
-  * observe and report on behaviour
+  * observe and report on behaviours of the members of house and senate
-  * detext notable behaviour of members
+  * detect noteworthy behaviour of any the members
+  * compare Californian members with any other members in the house or senate
-  * investigate further
+  * conduct further investigation

 ### Who?
 **Audience**: small (50-person, not highly technical) nonprofit public accountability group